Sunderland

-Sunderland (/ˈsʌndərlənd/) is a port city and metropolitan borough in Tyne and Wear, England.
+Sunderland (/ˈsʌndərlənd/) is a port city in the county of Tyne and Wear in North East England.
 It is a port at the mouth of the River Wear on the North Sea, approximately 10 mi south-east of Newcastle upon Tyne.
-It is the most populous settlement in the Wearside conurbation and the second-most populous settlement in North East England, after Newcastle.
+It is the most populous settlement in the Wearside conurbation and the second-most populous settlement, after Newcastle.
+It is the administrative centre of the wider Metropolitan Borough of Sunderland.

 The centre of the modern city is an amalgamation of three settlements founded in the Anglo-Saxon era: Monkwearmouth, on the north bank of the Wear, and Sunderland and Bishopwearmouth on the south bank.
 Monkwearmouth contains St Peter's Church, which was founded in 674 and formed part of Monkwearmouth–Jarrow Abbey, a significant centre of learning in the seventh and eighth centuries.
 Sunderland was a fishing settlement and later a port, being granted a town charter in 1179.
-The city traded in coal and salt, also developing shipbuilding industry in the fourteenth century and glassmaking industry in the seventeenth century.
+The city traded in coal and salt, also developing a shipbuilding industry in the fourteenth century and a glassmaking industry in the seventeenth century.

-Sunderland was once known as 'the largest shipbuilding town in the world' and once made a quarter of all of the world's ships from its yards.
+Sunderland was once known as 'the largest shipbuilding town in the world' and made a quarter of all of the world's ships in its yards.
 Following the decline of its traditional industries in the late 20th century, the area became an automotive building centre.
 In 1992, the borough of Sunderland was granted city status.
-Sunderland is historically part of County Durham, being incorporated to the ceremonial county of Tyne and Wear in 1974.
+Sunderland was historically a part of County Durham, it was incorporated into the ceremonial county of Tyne and Wear in 1974.

 Locals are sometimes known as Mackems, a term which came into common use in the 1970s.
 Its use and acceptance by residents, particularly among the older generations, is not universal.
 The term is also applied to the Sunderland dialect, which shares similarities with the other North-East England dialects.